Ice dance: Free dance

 The free dance (FD) takes place after the rhythm dance in all junior and senior ice dance competitions.
 The ISU defines the FD as "the skating by the couple of a creative dance program blending dance steps and movements expressing the character/rhythm(s) of the dance music chosen by the couple".
-The FD must have combinations of new or known dance steps and movements, as well as required elements.
+The FD must incorporate a combination of new or known dance steps and movements, along with the required elements.
 The program must "utilize the full ice surface," and be well-balanced.
 It must contain required combinations of elements (spins, lifts, steps, and movements), and choreography that express both the characters of the competitors and the music chosen by them.
 It must also display the skaters' "excellent skating technique" and creativity in expression, concept, and arrangement.
 The FD's choreography must reflect the music's accents, nuances, and dance character, and the ice dancers must "skate primarily in time to the rhythmic beat of the music and not to the melody alone".
 For senior ice dancers, the FD must have a duration of four minutes; for juniors, 3.5 minutes.

-Gabriella Papadakis and Guillaume Cizeron hold the highest FD score of 137.09 points, which they achieved at the 2022 World Championships.
-They also hold the six highest recorded FD scores.
+Madison Chock and Evan Bates hold the highest FD score of 138.41 points, which they achieved at the 2023 World Team Trophy.